 The wonderful thing about purchasing empty land is that it serves a fresh start for anything you desire to do.
-Empty land is vacant space that is loaded with potential, and whether you’re searching for land in the mountains or on the sea shore or some place in the middle, you can find affordable land all across the country if you just know where to look.
+Empty land is vacant space that is loaded with potential, and whether you're searching for land in the mountains or on the sea shore or some place in the middle, you can find affordable land all across the country if you just know

-The secret is to find cheap land in undeveloped areas that may see a building boom in the near future.
+cheap land in undeveloped areas that may see a building boom in the near future.
 While choosing the right spot can be tricky, you could sell your land to a commercial real estate company or developer in the future for a major return—provided you play your cards right.

 Thinking about placing your bets on a vacant lot?
-Here are five U.S. states where you can buy cheap land and where your investment may just pay off in the long run.
+Here are five U.S. states where you can buy cheap

 Areas to be considered

-Arkansas, Tennessee, West Virginia are three of the cheapest places where you can buy cheap land.
+Arkansas, Tennessee, West Virginia are three of the cheapest places where you can

 New Mexico and Arizona are popular places for retirees.

-If you are going to buy land make water and other utilities are available nearby.
+going to buy land make water and other utilities are available nearby.

-Land is the most illiquid form of real estate.
+Land is the most illiquid form of

 -